ibm-cloud-docs/Cloudant/security/access-iam.md

 #### Disadvantages of IAM mode
 {: #disadvantages-iam-mode-ai}

-- If you are not using {{site.data.keyword.cloudant_short_notm}}'s supported libraries, application changes are likely to be required to use IAM's API keys and access tokens.
+- If you are not using the supported libraries from {{site.data.keyword.cloudant_short_notm}}, application changes are likely to be required to use IAM's API keys and access tokens.
 - No database-level permissions (yet).
-- Some endpoints are unavailable.
+- Some endpoints are not available.
 For more information, see [unavailable endpoints](#unavailable-endpoints).
 - No way to specify a database as "public", that is, not requiring an authorized user to access.

 #### Advantages of Legacy mode